 Complete the general identification information section.

 Sign and Upload the Title IV-A Program Assurances to the grant in the Online Grants Management System.
-These are not the same documents as the “General Assurances.”
-You can download a copy of the Title IV-A Assurances form, in Word document format.

 The Activity ID is generated by the system—no entry is necessary.